brucelok/mkdocs/README.md

 1. Builds docker image from dockerfile
 2. Creates a container named `my-mkdocs` over the the image
 3. Attachs to the container and run `http_test.py` to test if Mkdocs is up and running

+Note: the `http_test.py` which is optional can used to self test the mkdocs http service.
+If your hosted container image comes with tool like `curl` or `netcat`, you don't need this script